cal-dortiz/UCB_W207_Applied-_Machine_Learning/Final_Project/README.md

 ## Model Performance (Final Ensemble Model)

 The ensemble model performed best, with a root-mean-squared-error of **0.01941**.
-This puts the model performance within the top 200 submissions out of 7894 total submissions.
+This puts the model's expected performance within the top 200 submissions out of 7894 total submissions.

 <img src="./Images/kaggle_leader_board.png" align="center">